 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 Operations can cover a spectrum of possibilities from simple to extremely complex; involving organizers, boosters, fencing operations, re-packagers, and even illegitimate wholesale operations.
 Members are often recruited and well-trained, with each collaborator having a specific role to fill in the operation.
 Sophisticated techniques may be used, to include advanced communications and the latest technology.
 Working together, teams can steal thousands of dollars worth of merchandise from multiple retailers in a single day.

-Organized retail crime is not a new challenge, but one that may have been referred to in different ways or by different names over the course of retail history.
+Organized retail crime is not a new challenge, but one that may have been referred to by different names over the course of retail history.
 For many years, there have been theft groups that have moved from store to store and market to market, stealing large quantities of goods and selling product through a variety of venues.
 This is no different than what we’re facing today in many respects.
 However, while the basic concepts may be the same, the execution—and the potential consequences—have been greatly magnified.

 What Is Organized Retail Crime: Defining the Problem

 With the reach and sophistication of these networks, the advancements in technology, the potential profitability of the illegitimate venture, and the diverse ways that they can impact the retail business, today’s professional criminals are attacking retailers with a voracious appetite.
 They are highly motivated and mobile, and the ability to resell or move product has climbed to an unprecedented level.

 With organized retail crime accounting for more than double that of other property crimes such as robbery, larceny, burglary and auto thefts combined, the gravity of the losses attributed to ORC operations have grown so significant that it has captured the attention of retailers, the law enforcement community, and society as a whole.